mherod/react-map-gl/docs/api-reference/mapbox/map.md

 Light properties of the style.
 Must conform to the [Light Style Specification](https://www.mapbox.com/mapbox-gl-style-spec/#light).

+#### `localIdeographFontFamily`: string | false {#localideographfontfamily}

+Default: `'sans-serif'`

+Font-family for locally overriding generation of Chinese, Japanese, and Korean characters.
+For these characters, font settings from the map's style will be ignored, except for font-weight keywords.
+Set to `false` to enable font settings from the map's style for these glyph ranges.

 #### `mapStyle`: [MapStyle](./types.md#mapstyle) | string | Immutable {#mapstyle}

 Default: (empty style)